learn-co-curriculum/sorting-readme/README.md

 * returns `1` if first operand is greater than the second, and
 * returns `-1` if the first operand is less than the second.

-So, instead of utilizing `if` & `eslif` logic like we did above, we can simply call `.sort` with the following code:
+So, instead of utilizing `if` & `elsif` logic like we did above, we can simply call `.sort` with the following code:

 ```ruby
 array = [7, 3, 1, 2, 6, 5]